 Jr. Interpreter Program Fees:

-There is no charge for training; however, successful candidates must pay dues of $100 to join the program.
-This fee helps defray the cost of Jr. Interpreter shirts, name tag, water bottle, manual and various supplies.
+There is no charge for training; however, successful candidates must pay dues of $50 to join the program.
+This fee helps defray the cost of Jr. Interpreter uniform shirt, name tag, water bottle, training manual, off-site field trip and various program supplies.